 PR grows the fluctuations, leading to the restoration of the PQ symmetry and randomization of the field values~\cite{Tkachev:1995md,Kasuya:1996ns,Kasuya:1997ha,Kasuya:1998td,Tkachev:1998dc,Kasuya:1999hy}.
 Once the amplitude of the fluctuations becomes smaller than $f_a$ by the cosmic expansion, the PQ symmetry is broken again.
 Domain walls are produced around the QCD phase transition.
 If the domain walls are stable, they eventually dominate the energy density of the universe.
 Avoiding the problem requires one of the following: \begin{enumerate} \item Domain wall number is unity so that the domain walls are unstable~\cite{Sikivie:1982qv}. \item $P$ thermalizes before the magnitude of the fluctuations become as large as the amplitude of the rotation.
 The rotation then becomes circular and PR no longer occurs. \item Explicit PQ symmetry breaking lets the domain walls decay early enough~\cite{Sikivie:1982qv}. \end{enumerate}

-The option 2 requires that the coupling of $P$ to particles in the thermal bath is strong enough.
+The option 2 requires the coupling of $P$ to particles in the thermal bath to be strong enough.
 We find that in the allowed parameter region in Fig.~\ref{fig:quartic}, such a strong coupling generates too large $\lambda$ by radiative corrections.

 In the option 3, domain walls decay into axions.
-To make this axion population less abundant than the observed DM abundance requires that the decay occurs early enough by a large enough explicit PQ symmetry breaking.
+To make this axion population less abundant than the observed DM abundance requires the decay to occur early enough by a large amount of explicit PQ symmetry breaking.
 The large PQ symmetry breaking spoils the axion solution to the strong CP problem unless $f_a< 3-8\times 10^8$ GeV, depending on the domain wall number~\cite{Hiramatsu:2010yn,Hiramatsu:2012sc,Kawasaki:2014sqa,Ringwald:2015dsf}.
 The constraint is relaxed by a factor of few by diluting the axions produced from the domain walls~\cite{Harigaya:2018ooc}.